-You obviously want a great looking signature.
-But make sure you’re going about it the right way.
-Here are some tips to follow:
+You obviously want a great looking signature, but make sure you’re going about it the right way.
+Below are some tips to follow.

 Your Email Signature Must-Haves:

 - The basics.
 Make sure to include your name, job title, company name, phone number, email address, and website in your signature.